denham-ed/rescala/README.md

 # Rescala
-An online practice diary for classical musicians built with Django.
+An online practice diary for classical musicians, built with Django.
 > Get closer to your musical goals with Rescala.
 >
 > Rehearse.
 Record.
 Repeat.